Kurene/pyaudio_spectrum_analyzer/README.md

-# pyaudio_spectrum_analyzer
-Realtime Spectrum Analyzer with PyAudio, Matplotlib, and Virtual Audio Mixer (for Windows)
+# Realtime Spectrum Analyzer with PyAudio, Matplotlib, and Virtual Audio Mixer (for Windows)

 # License
 MIT